input-output-hk/cardanodocs.com-archived/_docs/technical/2017-02-16-delegation.md

 # Stake Delegation in Cardano SL

-This guide describes implementation details of the stake delegation process.
+This chapter describes implementation details of the stake delegation process.

-As described earlier, stakeholders selected as slot-leaders must be online in order to generate new blocks.
+As described earlier, stakeholders selected as slot leaders must be online in order to generate new blocks.
 However, such a situation can be unattractive, because a majority of elected stakeholders must participate in the Coin Tossing protocol for refreshing randomness (crucial attribute of the slot-leader